ucan-wg/delegation/README.md

 }
 ```

-The indended logic is expressible with [Caveats].
+The indended logic is expressible with [Conditions].

-## 4.5 Caveats
+## 4.5 Conditions

-Caveats (the `if` field) constrain the capability in two ways:
+The `cond` field MUST contain any additional conditions.
+This concept is sometimes called a "caveat".
+Conditions constrain the capability in two ways:

 - Syntactic constraints on [Arguments] (length, regex, inclusion)
 - Environmental / contextual conditions (day of week)

-Caveat semantics MUST be established by the Subject.
+Condition semantics MUST be established by the Subject.
 They are openly extensible, but vocabularies may be reused across many Subjects.
-Caveats MUST be Understood by the [Executor] of the eventual [Invocation][UCAN Invocation].
-Each caveat MUST be formatted as a map.
+Conditions MUST be Understood by the [Executor] of the eventual [Invocation][UCAN Invocation].
+Each Condition MUST be formatted as a map.

 ``` js
 // Delegation